-In 2019, up to two netting attempts per year were included in the scope of work to recapture cuckoos previously fitted with GPS tags.
-If a GPS-tagged bird was resighted, up to two attempts would be made to recapture the bird to remove the GPS device and download the data.
+In 2020, if a cuckoo previously fitted with a GPS tag was resighted, up to two attempts would be made to recapture the bird to remove the tag and download the data.
 If no birds carrying GPS tags were resighted or captured, other options were proposed, one being the capture of two birds at a site with no previous capture attempts.
-If no GPS-tagged birds were resighted, and no capture attempts were made in 2019, these attempts would carry over into upcoming years.
-For example, two unused capture attempts in 2019 would carry over into 2020, when four attempts could be made.
+If no capture attempts were made, these attempts would carry over into upcoming years.
+For example, two unused capture attempts in 2020 would carry over into 2021, when four attempts could be made.

 To capture adult cuckoos, a suitable net lane, such as a gap in the vegetation, was found or created, and a modified target mist net technique was used (Sogge et al. 2001).
-Two to four stacked nets 7.8 to 15 m (25.6 to 49.2 ft) high, ranging in length from 9 to 18 m (29.5 to 59 ft) were attached between two canopy poles (Bat Conservation and Management, Inc., Carlisle, Pennsylvania).
-Recorded vocalizations were sometimes broadcast from speakers on either side of the mist net to lure a cuckoo into the net.
+Three stacked nets 7.8 to 15 m (25.6 to 49.2 ft) high, ranging in length from 9 to 18 m (29.5 to 59 ft) were attached between two canopy poles (Bat Conservation and Management, Inc., Pennsylvania).
+Recorded vocalizations were then broadcast from speakers on either side of the mist net to lure cuckoos into the net.
 Capture attempts ceased when temperatures reached 40 °C (104 °F) or when cuckoos became unresponsive.

-Unbanded cuckoos newly captured in 2019 were banded with a silver Federal band on one leg and a pinstriped (two- or three-striped) aluminum band on the other leg to form a unique color combination.
+Unbanded cuckoos newly captured in 2020 were banded with a silver Federal band on one leg and a pinstriped (two or three-striped) aluminum band on the other leg to form a unique color combination.
 Non-targeted species were immediately released from nets without being banded.
-A wing rule was used to measure wing and tail length, calipers were used to measure bill length, and a 100-gram (3.5-ounce) Pesola® or 400-gram (14.1-ounce) Acculab digital scale was used to weigh the birds.
+A stopped wing rule was used to measure wing and tail length, calipers were used to measure bill length, and a 100-gram (3.5-ounce) Pesola® or 400-gram (14.1-ounce) Acculab digital scale was used to weigh the birds.
 For adults, molt, feather wear, orbital ring color, cloacal protuberance score, and brood patch score were also recorded following the Monitoring Avian Productivity and Survivorship protocol (DeSante et al. 2015).
-For future sexing of birds, a small amount of blood was extracted from the brachial vein of each newly captured cuckoo, placed on filter paper, and dried.
+For future sexing, a small amount of blood was extracted from the brachial vein of each newly captured cuckoo, placed on filter paper, and dried.

-RESULTS

-Nests
+RESULTS Nests

-Between June 18 and August 5, 18 yellow-billed cuckoo nests were found in the study area (table 6), including 1 nest at Bill Williams River East (Mineral Wash), 6 at the PVER (1 in Phase 3, 1 in Phase 5 West, 1 in Phase 6 North, 1 in Phase 6 South, 2 in Phase 7 North), 3 at the CVCA (2 in Phase 7, 1 in Phase 8), 7 at Cibola NWR Unit #1, 1 in Crane Roost North, 2 in Crane Roost South, 2 in Middle Hippy Fire, 1 in Upper Hippy Fire, 1 in Mass Transplanting), and 1 at the YEW South site.
-Four nests were found directly after surveys; the rest were found during followup visits while attempting to resight birds or determine breeding status.
-Known nesting activity began June 28 at PVER Phase 6 and ended on August 6 at Bill Williams River East (Mineral Wash).
-Most nests were located in cottonwoods (n = 11), followed by Goodding's willow (n = 5) and honey mesquite (n = 3).
+Between June 26 and July 31, 2020, 12 nests were found in the study area (table 6), including 7 nests at the PVER (1 in Phase 3, 2 in Phase 4 North, 1 in Phase 6 North, 3 in Phase 6 South), 3 at Cibola NWR Unit #1 (2 in Upper Hippy Fire, 1 in Middle Hippy Fire), and 2 at the LDCA (one each in LDCA Reaches 1 and 2).
+No nests were found during or directly after surveys; all 12 nests were found during followup visits while attempting to resight GPS-tagged birds or determine breeding status.
+Known nesting activity began June 20 at LDCA Reach 1 (nest #1) and ended August 5 in PVER Phase 6 (nest #4).
+The nests were found in cottonwood (n = 9), Goodding's willow (n = 2), and honey mesquite (n = 1).